Finance (International Finance) MSc

 The International Finance pathway will deepen your understanding of the challenges associated with global business finance strategies, international transactions, available financing options, the management and hedging of key risks, and how to efficiently manage assets and liabilities of multinationals.

-With the launch of the inaugural Finance and Accounting Annual Research Symposium in June 2020, we are committed to sharing new insight.
+With the launch of the inaugural Finance and Accounting Annual Research Symposium in June 2020, we are committed to sharing new insights.
 Three members of the course team are currently conducting research into cryptocurrencies and machine learning, as part of a project funded by the Quintin Hogg Trust.

 Your studies culminate with the final Project, an intensive piece of research and 8,000 to 10,000-word dissertation.
 As a guide, previous students have considered topics as diverse as the effect of issuing green securities on a firm’s financial performance, the impact of trade openness or the effect of mergers and acquisitions on economic growth, and the relationship between profitability and capital structure.